 Visit our collection of Chilean recipes here.Print

 - 1 liter (4 cups) of beef broth

 - 1 tablespoon chopped onion

 - salt and pepper

-- In a medium saucepan place the broth, heat on medium-high heat, when it boils, reduce heat to low, add cumin if you want, let it simmer cover.
+- In a medium saucepan, place the broth and heat on medium-high heat.
+When it boils, reduce the heat to low, add cumin if you want, and let it simmer.

 - Prepare the batter in a separate bowl.
 Separate the egg.
-Beat the egg white until soft peaks form, add the yolk, beat until incorporated.
-Add onion, parsley, salt, and pepper mix well and sift over the flour with the baking powder.
-Stir with a spoon and add water until a moist dough form (I used 1/8 cup or so).
+Beat the egg white until soft peaks form, add the yolk, and beat until incorporated.
+Add onion, parsley, salt, and pepper, mix well, and sift over the flour with the baking powder.
+Stir with a spoon and add water until a moist dough forms (I used 1/8 cup or so).

 - Add spoonfuls of the dough over the simmering broth and cook covered, boiling gently for 12-15 minutes.